Nursing and Health Care Leadership

 - Corporate organizations

-Due to State Board of Nursing or State Higher Education requirements, clinical placements may not be available in every location.
-We make every reasonable effort to accommodate a student’s placement requests.
+Due to State Board of Nursing or State Higher Education requirements, management practicums may not be available in every location.
+We make every reasonable effort to accommodate a student’s requests.